House-shaped shrine: Surviving examples

-The shrines were built during the so called "golden-age" of both Irish metalwork and, more broadly, Insular art.
+The shrines were built during the so-called "golden-age" of both Irish metalwork and, more broadly, Insular art.
 A small number bear autograph inscriptions by the craftsmen, but apart from these etchings, little else is known about the individual artisans.
 However we do know that skilled metal workers were highly regarded and had high social status in medieval Ireland.
 As they were in high demand, they were probably itinerant, in a highly stratified society that only allowed a select few move between its petty kingdoms, in an era when Ireland was ruled by some 150 "Túath" (people in English, meaning fiefdom in context).
 Contemporary Irish metalworkers had close ties with craftsmen in Scotland, including the Pictish monastery at Portmahomack, and monasteries in Northumbria; exchanges of styles and influences are evident in the examples from these areas, at a time when artisans across the British Isles where both exposed to multiple classical and complex mainland European influences.

 There are some thirty-five surviving medieval European examples, in various conditions, of which nine are Insular.
 The majority are hip-roofed, with some gable-ended.
 The best known Insular examples include Saint Manchan's Shrine, Ireland's largest surviving reliquary, the early 8th century Scottish Monymusk Reliquary, the 8th or 9th century Lough Kinale Book Shrine, and the 9th century Irish Breac Maodhóg.
-Although a great many more where likely produced, most lost during Viking rates, 12th century Norman wars, later internal battles, or were dismantled and smelted so the bronze and sliver could be sold off.
+Although a great many more where likely produced, most lost during Viking raids, 12th century Norman wars, later internal battles, or were dismantled and smelted so the bronze and sliver could be sold off.

-In addition there are dozens of surviving fragments, including a portion of what is believed to have been an important 9th house-shrine found in a drain near Clonard, County Meath in the late 19th century.
+In addition, there are dozens of surviving fragments, including a portion of what is thought to have been an important 9th house-shrine found in a drain near Clonard, County Meath in the late 19th century.